 A royal source (opens in new tab) described Muick as "a livewire" who "would love a playmate to keep him busy” in the wake of Fergus's death.

-A Windsor Castle source said: “The Queen has had a rough time and she is absolutely delighted to have a new corgi.
+A Windsor Castle source said at the time: “The Queen has had a rough time and she is absolutely delighted to have a new corgi.
 She was distraught when Fergus died suddenly, but this new dog will be perfect company for Muick going forward.”

-The name of the Queen’s new corgi has not yet been confirmed, though there’s no doubt it will be a unique one.
+The name of the Queen's latest corgi has not yet been confirmed, though there's no doubt it will be a unique one.

 Previous corgis have been named Dookie, Emma, Susan and Linnet.
 Then there was the Queen's beloved Willow, who passed away in April 2018.

 Susan was the Queen's first ever corgi, who was a special 18th birthday present in 1944.
 So strong was their bond, that the Queen snuck Susan on her honeymoon in 1947 - much to the despair of husband Prince Phillip.